 Trip leader should check EHIC and valid travel/medical insurance of all participants.
 Participants who fail to obtain this must sign the society trip disclaimer (to be kept by trip leader).

 The following Tour Operators have signed up to our Code of Conduct.
-This was introduced in 2015 by the Activities Team to provide guarantees for societies booking their foreign trips through external companies and covers contract, finance, customer service and trip representatives.
+This was introduced in 2015 by the Activities Officer to provide guarantees for societies booking their foreign trips through external companies and covers contract, finance, customer service and trip representatives.
 We'd advise you to read it and keep a copy in case of any problems on your trip!

 (nb. you don't need to get the Code of Conduct signed by the Tour Operators yourselves as they have signed it for us already!).